 When a loved one passes, it is hard for the family to recover from such a loss.
 When that death is the result of a negligent individual or a company, that family may have to consider their legal options and possibly file a wrongful death claim.
 While the family tries to heal from the sudden loss, it is hard for most to consider that legal action can help ease the future financial burden of lost wages, medical bills, and funeral expenses.
 For years, Timian & Fawcett, LLC has compassionately and effectively guided bereaved families through these tough times.
-If you have lost a loved one and you believe it was caused by another’s negligence, you should contact our firm for a consultation.
-We will discuss your case, explore your legal options and offer you quality advice that will help you make educated legal decisions.
-If you have a valid wrongful death case, we will ardently represent your needs in and out of court.
-Contact Timian & Fawcett, LLC today.
+If you have lost a loved one and you believe it was caused by another’s negligence, you should contact our wrongful death lawyers for a free consultation.

 A wrongful death claim can be brought by certain family members, including a wife, husband, parent, or child.
 If no one qualifies, it can be brought by a blood relative or one through marriage that was significantly dependent on the spouse.